 Towering over the village of Oberammergau is the Kofel, a Matterhorn-shaped mountain with an elevation of 1,342 meters (4,400 feet).
-‘Kofel’ means ‘cone-shaped mountain’ in Celtic, and so hints at the tribes and peoples that once passed through this mountainous part of Germany.
+The name Kofel means “cone-shaped mountain” in Celtic, and so hints at the different peoples who once passed through this mountainous part of Germany.

-Bavarians we’ve met in this picturesque town are well-versed in the art of hiking, known as wandern, in German.
+The Bavarians we’ve met in this picturesque town are well-versed in the art of hiking (known as das Wandern in German).
 As a result, they’re able to call off the names of these mountain peaks with the same sort of ease with which they ascend them.
-Coming from the Midwestern United States where hikes are typically through flat terrain, and well aware of my distaste for heights, I wasn’t sure I would have the fortitude to reach the Kofel’s summit.
+Coming from the Midwestern United States where hikes are typically through flat terrain, and well aware of my distaste for heights, I wasn’t sure I’d have the fortitude to reach the Kofel’s summit.

-When I first came to Oberammergau and spotted it dominating the landscape, I questioned if it could be easily hiked.
-Many of the villagers told us that it was “easy”, some even mentioned that they’d taken their children along for the hike.
-These comments gave me some encouragement, despite it appearing to have sheer faces.
+When I first came to Oberammergau and spotted the Kofel dominating the town’s landscape, I questioned if the mountain could easily be hiked.
+Many Oberammergau residents told us that it was “easy.”
+Some even mentioned that they’d taken their children along for the hike.
+These comments gave me some encouragement, despite the Kofel appearing to have sheer faces.

 Another leg of the path wove past rock walls on which hikers had scribbled their names and the year of their ascent.
 With some entries dating back to the 1930s, we pondered what became of those individuals during World War II.